Megaconus: Description

 Megaconus is one of the few early mammaliaforms known from a complete skeleton.
 The skeleton includes both the jaw bones and the teeth, which are the most informative features because they allow for comparisons with other mammaliaforms known only from dental features.
 Megaconus has a dentition similar to those of rodents, with large incisors at the front of the jaws and broad molars in the back.
 One distinguishing feature of Megaconus is a pair of enlarged premolar teeth in the lower jaw.
 The teeth of Megaconus have many cusps, allowing them to interlock tightly when the jaws are closed.
 If Megaconus is a non-mammalian mammaliaform, it is one of the most basal mammaliaforms to possess such complex teeth.

 The middle ear of Megaconus is more primitive than that of modern mammals.
 The three bones that make up the middle ear in modern mammals — the malleus, incus, and stapes — originated from the lower jaw in the ancestors of mammals.
 In Megaconus, these bones are still associated with the lower jaw, placed within a groove behind the dentary bone of the lower jaw.

 Megaconus is estimated to have weighed about 250 g.
 It probably had an outwardly similar appearance to multituberculates, a major group of Mesozoic mammals.
 However, its body is longer than those of multituberculates and most other Mesozoic mammaliaforms, having more back vertebrae (24) than other early mammals.
 The transition between the thoracic and lumbar vertebrae is more gradual in Megaconus than it is in multituberculates, and the boundary between the anterior and posterior epaxial muscles (the muscles that cover the front part and the back part of the back, respectively) is positioned farther back.

 Megaconus is inferred to have been ambulatory, meaning that it walked on the ground.
 Its claws are short, meaning that they were not suitable for digging, and only slightly curved, meaning that they were not suitable for climbing.
 The lack of an elongated calcaneus or "heel" on the ankle means that it could not have run fast.
 However, Megaconus differs from most ambulatory mammals in having a fused tibia and fibula in its lower leg, a feature that is normally seen in jumping or bipedal mammals.
 Among the only living ambulatory mammals to have a fused tibia and fibula are the armadillo and the aardvark.

 Remains of fur are preserved on parts of the skeleton.
 The fur consists of dark guard hairs and a lighter layer of underfur.
 Fur seems to be absent on the underside of the abdomen.
 A keratinous spur on the rear leg may have been used to deliver poison, like the spur of the living platypus.
+Analysis on the fur impressions of Megaconus revealed high concentration of copper associated with eumelanin, indicative of uniformly dark-brown coloration with no evidence of color patterns, which was also the case in other early mammaliaforms from China: Arboroharamiya, Vilevolodon, indeterminate docodonts (SDUST-V0006 and SDUST-V0007) and indeterminate eutherian (SDUST-V0008).